elizabeth-raynor/Virtual-HPLC-Experiment/README.md

 *   xValsMS: array to store the x values of the MS data
 *   yValsMS: array to store the y values of the MS data
-*   ranges: nested arrays that contain the x values that define the start and end of each peak of the best separation for each Case.
+*   **ranges**: nested arrays that contain the x values that define the start and end of each peak of the best separation for each Case.
 The order is [[[Case1Peak1Startx, Case1Peak1Endx], [Case1Peak2Startx, Case1Peak2Endx], [Case1Peak3Startx, Case1Peak3Endx]]...]

 #### Methods:

-*   enableMSClick(ctx): where _ctx_ is the chart.
-When the user clicks on the graph, calls getCursorPosition(elements, ctx, canvas) which returns the xy coordinates of the cursor.
-If the cursor is under a peak, the path to the appropriate MS graph  is set.
 *   runMS(): calls chartMS(MSPath) and sets up the Download button
 *   getMSData(path): reads and parses the CSV files, and stores the data in xValsMS and yValsMS
 *   chartMS(path): waits for getMSData(path) to get the data, then makes the title of the graph and the chart with data